MaxDaten/cv.maxdaten.io/src/cv/curriculum-vitae.md

 * Conceptualization of a microservice architecture for the Kitalino platform for media and data exchange
 * Support in transition to a Jenkins CI/CD pipeline (Blue Ocean)
-* Development of a new API for integration of Kitalino with leading daycare management software
+* Development of a new REST API for integration of Kitalino with leading daycare management software
 * Accompany Keycloak integration for user management

 The Kitalino GmbH is a subsidiary of the Herder Verlag that offers digital solutions for daycare centers and their supporting organizations.
 As a core feature Kitalino offers digital development documentation of children.